galaxyproject/training-material/topics/statistics/tutorials/text-mining_simtext/tutorial.md

 > ### {% icon details %} NCBI API key (optional)
 >
-> To speed up the the download of PubMed data users can obtain an API key from the Settings page of their NCBI account (to create an account, visit http://www.ncbi.nlm.nih.gov/account/) and add it to the Galaxy user-preferences (User/ Preferences/ Manage Information).
+> To speed up the the download of PubMed data users can obtain an API key from the settings page of their NCBI account (to create an account, visit http://www.ncbi.nlm.nih.gov/account/) and add it to the Galaxy user-preferences (User → Preferences → Manage Information).
 >
 {: .details}